 - Time of day / day of week transaction report

-Social Media Marketing Advertising Stats & Facts
+Social Media Marketing Advertising Statistics & Facts

-- The share of marketing budgets spent on social media is expected to more than double over the next five years, from 11% today to 24% by 2020.
+- The share of marketing budgets spent on social media advertising is expected to more than double over the next five years, from 11% today to 24% by 2020.
 (The CMO Survey)

 - Another survey predicted the share of overall digital marketing budgets devoted to social media marketing will increase from 9.9% today to 22.5% within five years.
 (Dazeinfo)